FilledMilk/MicrobitWeatherBalloon/README.md

 # Issues with BME280
 I initially couldn't get the BME280 to work with the BME280 extenions in Makecode.
 However, it does work with Sparkfun's `Weatherbit` extension.
 That extension uses address 0x77, so you'll need to create a solder bridge on the back of the breakout board to change the default address from 0x76.

+# PCB Design and Manufacture
+The PCB was designed with EasyEDA and manufactured by JLCPCB.
+EasyEDA's web interface seems fairly easy to use, and it is integrated with JLCPCB which makes the ordering process farily painless.
+The SMD components were purchased through Digikey and eBay.

 # Potential Improvements
 1. Add pads to connect other sensors.
 2. Add reverse polarity circuit.